 This game focuses on helping children to understand what the parts (numerator and denominator) of a fraction represent.
 Your child should understand that the denominator represents the number of equal pieces the whole has been divided into (e.g., 1/4 tells us the whole has been cut into 4 equal pieces).
 They should also understand that the numerator represents how many of those equal pieces we have (e.g., 3/4 means we have 3 of the 1/4 pieces).
-Note that it is possible to have a fraction greater than one - such as having 6 pieces that are sized 1/4 each (equaling 6/4 or 1 1⁄2).

 - Gather a pencil, crayons and sticky notes or other small pieces of square shaped paper. - Work together to fold to divide the sticky notes into halves, fourths and eighths.
 Make 3-4 of each denominator. - Have your child randomly shade in fractional parts on the sticky notes (e.g., 2 pieces on this one, 3 on this one, 1 on this one, and so on). - Work together to name each complete square.
 Start with the denominator first by counting the total number of equal pieces.
-Then count the number of pieces that were colored to write the numerator.
+The count the number of pieces that were colored to write the numerator.